memgraph/docs/docs/import-data/cypherl.md

 ## Examples

-The advatange of using this system to import data is you need only one file to cover both nodes and relationships.
-The disadvatage of this method is that you need to write the queries for creating nodes and relationships yourself.
-If you haven't written any queries yet, we highly suggest you check our [Cypher Manual](/cypher-manual).
+The advantage of using this system to import data is you need only one file to cover both nodes and relationships.
+The disadvantage of this method is that you need to write the queries for creating nodes and relationships yourself.
+If you haven't written any queries yet, we highly suggest you check our [Cypher manual](/cypher-manual).

 ### One type of nodes and relationships